mbrubeck/robinson/README.md

 Robinson
 ========

-A toy web rendering engine written in the Rust language.
+A toy web rendering engine written in the Rust language, by Matt Brubeck (mbrubeck@limpet.net).

 I'm writing this code purely for educational purposes.
 My goal is to create an incomplete but extremely simple engine as a way to learn more about basic